goodnewschurchnp/jekyll-netlify-boilerplate-1/pages/index.md

 2). vertical layout, like an app, good for mobile phone user.

+3). a hero image on home page, a hero image is a big picture to show theme of the website.

-3). deployed in netlify.com, normally a church website need less update frequency, need simple interface, netlify.com suppose to be free to use upto some limitation, Jekyll(a popular Static Site Generator name) was in market in 2008, netlify.com appeared in 2014, so the website deployable in netlify.com means the template can be used free of charge,especially Jekyll template.
+4). deployed in netlify.com, normally a church website need less update frequency, need simple interface, netlify.com suppose to be free to use upto some limitation, Jekyll(a popular Static Site Generator name) was in market in 2008, netlify.com appeared in 2014, so the website deployable in netlify.com means the template can be used free of charge,especially Jekyll template.

 Follow the [Tutorial](/tutorial) if you want to deploy by yourself.